Ngunnawal: Dispute over traditional ownership

 The present dispute originated when the Chief Minister of the Australian Capital Territory at the time, Jon Stanhope, inaccurately stated that "Ngambri is the name of one of a number of family groups that make up the Ngunnawal nation."
 He went on to say that "the Government recognises members of the Ngunnawal nation as descendants of the original inhabitants of this region."
-He made the error after talking with multiracial people of part Ngunnawal descent whose forebears had come from Yass in the 1920s to find work.
+He made the error after talking with multiracial people of part Ngunnawal descent, whose forebears had come from Yass in the 1920s to find work.

 In 2012 research for the ACT Government, "Our Kin, Our Country", found "there is no basis within the description of the country supplied by Tindale.
-The research confirmed that the language spoken in the Canberra region was a dialect of Ngarigu, 'related to but distinguishable from the dialects spoken at Tumut and Monaro'".
-The report stated that evidence gathered from the mid-1700s onward was too scant to support any family's claims to be original owners.
+The research confirmed that the language spoken in the Canberra region was a dialect of Ngarigu, "related to but distinguishable from the dialects spoken at Tumut and Monaro'".
+The report stated that evidence gathered historically was too scant to support any family's claims to be original owners.

 Some Canberra-area Aboriginal people in inland southeast Australia, including Matilda House, identify as Ngambri.
 Shane Mortimer defines himself as one of the Ngambri-Guumwaal, Guumwaal being a language name said to mean "high country".
 This claim to be a distinct nation is disputed by many other local Aboriginal people who say that the Ngambri are a small family who took their name from the Sullivan's Creek area located to the east of Black Mountain in the late 1990s.

 Native title

-The earliest direct evidence for Aboriginal occupation in the area comes from a rock shelter near the area of Birrigai near Tharwa, which has been dated to approximately 25,000 years ago.
+The earliest direct evidence of Aboriginal occupation in the area comes from a rock shelter near the area of Birrigai near Tharwa, which has been dated to approximately 25,000 years ago.
 However, it is likely (based on older sites known from the surrounding regions) that human occupation of the region goes back considerably further.
-There is no evidence what Aboriginal people lived in the area then as peoples have constantly changed their country as climate has altered significantly.

-Many were gradually displaced from the Yass area beginning in the 1820s when graziers began to occupy the land there.
-However some people worked at properties in the region.
+Ngunnawal people were gradually displaced from the Yass area beginning in the 1820s when graziers began to occupy the land there.
+Some people worked at properties in the region.
+In 1826 many Aboriginal people at Lake George protested an incident involving a shepherd and an Aboriginal woman, though the protesters moved away peacefully.